Course Outline

 Organisational contexts of practice

-Self care, supervision and learning 'in situ' with others
+Self care, supervision and professional collaborations

 [Mature content across all topics]